ThePhD/.github/CODE_OF_CONDUCT.md

-## Enforcement {#code-enforcement}
+## Enforcement

 Participants asked to stop any harassing behavior are expected to comply immediately.

-In-person events, specifically: exhibitors in the expo hall, sponsor booths, vendor booths, or similar activities are also subject to the [anti-harassment policy](#code-harassment).
+In-person events, specifically: exhibitors in the expo hall, sponsor booths, vendor booths, or similar activities are also subject to the [anti-harassment policy](#anti-harassment)).
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 In general: if a participant engages in harassing behavior, event organizers retain the right to take any actions to keep the event a welcoming environment for all participants.
 This includes warning the offender or expulsion from the repository or event, **with no refund or redress for related expenses, if any**.

 Organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.
 Participants are expected to follow these rules at all event venues and event-related social activities.
 (We also think people should follow these rules outside event activities too!)

-### Exceptions {#code-enforcement-exceptions}
+### Exceptions

 Discussion or images related to discriminatory language and practices is welcome if it **meets all of the following criteria**: